Plants are not getting enough water

 Not working?
 Or need help?

-Don't get frustrated, starting an indoor garden is a lot to bite off but once you are up and running it will be smooth sailing.
-Lettuce help you, please feel free to contact us and we can set-up a call or video chat to help you through any growing challenges.
+We would love to help you!
+Please feel free to contact us and we can set-up a call or video chat to help you through any growing challenges.
 Contact Us